AdminAsistee/billing-automation/README.md

 ## How to use Dashboard

-Clone repository, open Dashboard within Antigravity, tell the agent to use first-time agent setup workflow defined within Dashboard, it should install everything for you and setup the test server.
+Use Antigravity to pull the repository and tell the agent to perform the setup process, it should install everything for you and setup the test server to run the dashboard.

-Otherwise, utilize
+If you don't use agents then the following commands will do:
 ```
 npm install
 npm build dev